 Originally inspired by a childbirth education tool she came across years ago, Jesse wanted to make her own version to help with her ICAN advocacy journey.
 “How better to explain the seriousness of Cesareans than something you can touch?
 To be able to look at and touch all those layers,” shared Franks.

-We love how Jesse created a tactile, accessible tool to help spread awareness + educate mothers about how so many of our babies enter this world.
-Diana Spalding, a midwife and Motherly's Digital Education Editor, elaborates on the impact these kind of tools can have: "Birth education is such an important and empowering part of the pregnancy journey.
-ALL women deserve to have access to information about their birth, regardless of how their baby will be coming into the world."
+We love how Jesse created a tactile, accessible tool to help spread awareness and educate mothers about how so many of our babies enter this world.
+Diana Spalding, a midwife, elaborates on the impact these kind of tools can have: “Birth education is such an important and empowering part of the pregnancy journey.
+ALL women deserve to have access to information about their birth, regardless of how their baby will be coming into the world.”

 Because regardless of how we meet our babies—all mothers are strong.
 And our awe-inspiring bodies are worth celebrating.